ghga-de/nf-aceseq/README.md

 - Running with or without Structural Variants SVs

-In order to integrate SV processing --svfile file path must be provided
+In order to integrate SV processing,A file path contaning Structural Variants must be provided in the samplesheet.

---runWithCrest

 - Sex estimation

 Sex is an important part of this workflow, if there is no control file, sex cannot be estimated through pipeline and thus must be given through samplesheet.

 --estimatesex
 If it is false, sex estimation will not run and user given sex is used.
-To do so, Metadata must include sex
+To do so, samplesheet must include sex column filled.

 ## How to prepare files